Skip to main content

 ⚠️ Common Mistakes

-• Leaving retention rules vague
+• Leaving retention rules undefined

-• Ignoring growth until storage is already under pressure
+• Ignoring growth until storage becomes constrained

 ✅ Result